 As specified in the Certificate Conditions and pursuant to the PSL, the Certificate Holders and their associated Contractors will not limit the right of any jurisdictional agency (including railroad owners) to enter and inspect the Project to assess compliance with any permit issued by such agency or any applicable substantive statute or regulation under such agency's jurisdiction.
 Any such inspection should be coordinated with DPS staff to the greatest extent possible (CC 56).
 The Certificate Holders will also continue to coordinate with CSX for work within the railroad ROW as described in Section 13.0 of the EM&CP.

 3.2.2 Inspection & Coordination Requirements and Schedule

-Table 3-1 identifies all the inspections required, as well as the person performing and/or coordinating the inspection and the frequency of said inspection.
-These items are further detailed in Section 3.2.3.
+Table 3-1 identifies required inspections, the person performing or coordinating each, and the frequency of each.
+They are further detailed in Section 3.2.3.